Axia-Tech/AXIA-wiki/docs/learn/learn-bridges.md

 possible to bridge AXIASolar and any other smart contract capable blockchain (Ethereum, EOS, Tezos, etc).

-Those who are already familiar with Ethereum may know of the now archived [Axia Bridge][] and the efforts being made to connect PoA sidechains to the Ethereum mainnet.
-The Axia bridge is a combination of two smart contracts, one deployed on each chain, that allow for cross-chain transfers of value.
-As an example of usage, the initial Axia Bridge proof of concept connects two Ethereum chains, `main` and `side`.
+Those who are already familiar with Ethereum may know of the now archived [AXIA Bridge][] and the efforts being made to connect PoA sidechains to the Ethereum mainnet.
+The AXIA bridge is a combination of two smart contracts, one deployed on each chain, that allow for cross-chain transfers of value.
+As an example of usage, the initial AXIA Bridge proof of concept connects two Ethereum chains, `main` and `side`.
 Ether deposited into the contract on `main` generates a balance denominated in ERC-20 tokens on `side`.
 Conversely, ERC-20 tokens deposited back into the contract on `side` can free up Ether on `main`.